-The Lilly Graduate Fellows Program supports, during the course of their graduate education, exceptionally well qualified young men and women who have bachelor degrees from LFP Network Schools and who are interested in becoming teacher-scholars at church-related colleges and universities in the United States.
+The Lilly Graduate Fellows Program supports, during the course of their graduate education, exceptionally well qualified young people who have bachelor degrees from LFP Network Schools and who are interested in becoming teacher-scholars at church-related colleges and universities in the United States.

 The Three-Year Program:

-Cohorts for the Lilly Graduate Fellows three-year program will commence every other year, beginning in fall, 2019.
-The 2019-2022 Lilly Graduate Fellows will enter graduate school in the fall, 2018, or in the fall, 2019.
-In academic year 2018/2019, the Lilly Graduate Fellows Program will select a cohort of 10 fellows who are entering PhD or equivalent graduate programs in humanities and arts at schools of their choosing.
-Finalists will be selected in both academic years, 2017/2018 and 2018/2019, and will commence with the program in fall, 2019.
+Cohorts of the Lilly Graduate Fellows three-year program now commence every other year, with the next cohort beginning in fall 2021.
+The 2021-2024 Lilly Graduate Fellows will enter graduate school in fall 2020 or in fall 2021.
+In academic year 2020-2021, the Lilly Graduate Fellows Program will select a cohort of 10 fellows who are entering PhD or equivalent graduate programs in humanities and arts at schools of their choosing.
+Finalists will be selected in both academic years, 2019-2020 and 2020-2021, and will commence with the program in fall 2021.

 Over a three year period, these Fellows, along with two mentors who are senior scholars at a Lilly Fellows Program Network School, will communicate and collaborate with each other in areas of research, teaching, and professional development.